 You can download a PDF of Trans in the South: A Guide to Resources by clicking here.
 We also ask you to share this guide with your networks.

 We’re grateful to the many providers and agencies listed in this guide and to partner groups in the South and nationally that also put out resource guides.
 We’ve done our best to curate this updated guide to be as thorough and accurate as possible about trans-friendly services across the South.

-If you know of additional resources, or have questions or feedback, please submit them here.
+2018 Update: We’re currently working on the 2018 update to the guide.
+If you know of additional resources, or have questions or feedback, please submit here.